 When you are mindful of what’s happening with your body, you become more aware of yourself and others around you because they’re interconnected.

 This quote means to be in touch with oneself and what we do.
 It’s easy to get caught up in our own little world where we think everything revolves around us.

-The Buddha’s quote is a metaphor for how awareness helps us understand impermanence.
-He says that without contact with the ground or something to stand on, it would be impossible for your feet to understand what they are.
+The quote is a metaphor for how awareness helps us understand impermanence.
+Without contact with the ground or something to stand on, it would be impossible for your feet to understand what they are.

 In the same way, only when we experience an object at some level, are we able to witness its impermanent characteristics in some depth.